-The new retail space and residential apartments will add many things to the town, including disposable garbage.
-Unfortunately, the additional garbage will attract and feed followers of Armonk's second black bear.
-We need to be very cautious and avoid attracting the bears to town.
-Many parents have rightfully expressed concerns about their kids attending camp at the town's parks.
+Retail spaces, residential apartments, and private homes produce garbage.
+Unfortunately, the garbage will attract and feed black bears.
+We need to be cautious to avoid attracting bears to town.
+Many parents have rightfully expressed concerns about their kids attending outdoor camps in town.

 New York State's Department of Environmental Conservation will not capture the bears.
 North Castle Police are restricted to shooting a bear with rubber bullets; this tactic is intended only to scare them away.
 NYSDEC want us to learn to live with the wild animals.

 The key to keeping the bears away is to avoid feeding them with our disposable garbage.
-It is no surprise that the bear keeps returning to the Community Park and the schools, where there are large trash containers filled with leftover food.
+It is no surprise that the bears return to look for trash containers filled with leftover food.

 Did you know that bears are driven by a powerful sense of smell that is 100-times stronger than a dog's sense of smell?

 We can do a better job with the disposal of garbage at our homes, schools and public parks.
-Put household garbage out the day of pick-up, not the night before.
+It's suggested to put household garbage out the day of pick-up, not the night before.
 Do not dispose of leftover food in public places: bring it home.
-And most importantly, let's mandate the use of bear-resistant canisters in public places.
+And most importantly, use of bear-resistant canisters.

 Out west, where the bear population is greater than on the east coast, large, bear-proof storage containers, known as "bear boxes,” are a proven method of preventing bears from picking through the garbage.

 Bears are big, hungry and dangerous animals.
 They consume a lot of food.
 If a bear is accustomed to eating people’s leftovers, the leftovers may become his only source of food.
 The bear will become aggressive and do anything to get food.
-That's typically when we see them wandering around the schoolyard and parks, scavenging for food.
+That's typically when we see them wandering around, scavenging for food.

 Let's get serious and keep the bears out of our garbage.
 Check out some of the products online at Bearbox.org.